 Cobalamin is another name for vitamin B12, an essential nutrient necessary for proper metabolism and energy production.
 Hydroxocobalamin is a chemical compound with a similar structure to vitamin B12.
 Even though the human body doesn’t produce hydroxocobalamin, bacteria in the digestive tract are able to convert it into a usable form.
 Commercial and pharmaceutical versions of hydroxocobalamin also use bacteria to create large volumes of the compound for therapeutic purposes.

 Hydroxocobalamin, partially identifiable by its red color, plays an integral part in DNA synthesis and supports cell replication.
 The compound also has an important role in the conversion of harmful homocysteine into beneficial methionine, an essential amino acid.
-It helps with energy production and is necessary for normal brain and nervous system function.
+It helps with energy production and is necessary for normal brain function and nervous system function.

 A Remedy for B12 Deficiency